 The Group's calculation of the allowance for ECL is sensitive to changes in inflation, GDP growth rates and commodity prices.
-A change in the ECL rate by one (1) percent of the total outstanding accounts receivable balance at September 30, 2023 can result in an increase or decrease in the allowance for ECL by \$535,046 (2022: \$345,712).
+A change in the ECL rate by one (1) percent of the total outstanding accounts receivable balance at September 30, 2024 can result in an increase or decrease in the allowance for ECL by \$643,747 (2023: \$535,046).

 The Group measures the loss allowance for trade receivables at an amount equal to lifetime ECL.
 The expected credit losses on trade receivables are estimated using a provision matrix by reference to past default experience of the debtor and an analysis of the debtor's current financial position, adjusted for factors that are specific to the debtors, and an assessment of both the current as well as the forecast direction of conditions at the reporting date.
-Based on the provision matrix, the Group has determined an ECL rate of 0.6% - 100% (2022: 0.6% - 100%) which has been applied to the various buckets.
+Based on the provision matrix, the Group has determined an ECL rate of 5% to 71% (2023: 0.6% - 100%) which has been applied to the various buckets.